score-spec/score-compose/README.md

 ```

 **NOTE**: The `score-compose run` command still exists but is hidden and should be considered deprecated as it does not support resource provisioning.

+### Using the `--publish` flag

+`score-compose` installs all workloads and resource services into the compose docker network but does not publish ports on the host by default.
+To access ports inside the network, the user must either exec into a target container, run a new `socat` container with published ports, use a `route` resource that publishes "public" ports, or modify the compose.yaml directly.

+The `--publish` flag on the `generate` command can be used to automatically add published ports to the services in the compose.yaml file in a safe and dynamic way.

+- To publish a container port from a workload to the host, use `--publish HOST_PORT:<workload>:CONTAINER_PORT`.
+- To publish a a port from one of the resource services, use `--publish HOST_PORT:<resource uid>.output:CONTAINER_PORT`.
+Examples of this are:
+  - `15432:postgres#my-workload.res.host:5432` - `host` is the output on the `postgres.default#my-workload.res` Postgres resource that contains the service hostname.
+  - `9001:s3.default#storage.service:9001` - `service` is the service name output on the `s3.default#storage` S3 resource.

+This deprecates the use of the `compose.score.dev/publish-port` resource metadata annotation in most cases.

 ## Testing